polyphony-chat/docs/docs/Protocol Specifications/core.md

 specific implementation.

-For example, a generic, federated chat service extension might offer routes for adding reactions to messages.
+For example, a generic, federated chat service extension might offer routes for adding reactions to chat messages.
 However, a route for adding reactions with full-screen animation effects would be better suited as an implementation-specific detail.

 If possible for the given use case, P2 extensions should depend on and extend already existing,